 Scotland and Northern Ireland have similar information on the Scottish Environmental Protection Agency and Department of Agriculture and Rural Development websites.

 As well as stopping the water, you want to help your home dry out again as quickly as possible, should flooding occur.
-Consider a pump in the basement to remove water.
-In case of an emergency, do keep a first-aid box, bottled water and a torch somewhere safe, along with any other essential items, ready for you and your family.

-Flood insurance is included under your regular buildings insurance, and should cover damage to walls, ceilings, floors or windows.
+Flood insurance is included under your regular buildings insurance and should cover damage to walls, ceilings, floors or windows.